rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 | `payment_type` | The payment method.
 Note: Here, set to `gopay`               |

 #### Sample Request
- APIs are implemented in some of the commonly used languages.
-You can implement according to your backend language.
-The sample request for *Charge API* is given below.
+The sample *Charge API request* implementation is given below.
+You can choose/implement according to your backend language.
 For more details, refer to available [Language Libraries](/en/technical-reference/library-plugin.md#language-library).

 <!-- tabs:start -->